openstates/openstates-scrapers/docs/api.bills.rst

 Both methods return bill objects consisting of the following fields:

 ``title``
-    The title given to the bill by the state legislature ``state``
+    The title given to the bill by the state legislature.
+``state``
-    The state this bill is from
+    The state this bill is from.
 ``session``
-    The session this bill was introduced in ``chamber``
+    The session this bill was introduced in.
+``chamber``
     The chamber this bill was introduced in (e.g. 'upper', 'lower') ``bill_id``